Achieving Threat Readiness with Intel-Driven

 When integrating these systems, organizations must understand what types of searches can be performed without disrupting operations.
 Some tools allow millions of searches daily without performance impacts, while others might take 30 minutes to return results and block other users.
 Understanding these limitations helps teams identify efficiency opportunities and justify investments that reduce investigation time from 30 minutes to 10 seconds.

 Regulatory requirements heavily influence how security automation must be implemented.
 All investigations must be trackable and auditable so organizations can justify their actions later.
 For example, if a security team suspects a compromise, it might pull all browser traffic from a CEO's computer or all documents from a CFO's computer.
 In that case, the team must be able to justify its actions.
+Standardized formats like STIX (Structured Threat Information Expression) help organizations share and receive threat data in a consistent, machine-readable format that supports compliance requirements.

 The same principle applies across country borders.
 There are various restrictions on accessing data in different regions, such as US-based employees' access to data in the EU.
 While security investigations often have exemptions to these restrictions, organizations must document why they accessed the data to protect themselves during regulatory audits.